RomuxX/kaldi-hugo-cms-template/site/content/_index.md

   class: "trello-screenshot-top"
 headerimagebottom:
 description: |-
-  # On Trello, go from 🤓 to 😎!
+  # On Trello, move from 🤓 to 😎!
-  ## Discover our power-up suite to go even further in the management of your projects with Trello.
+  ## Discover our Power-Up suite to go even further in using Trello for project management
-  ### It is because they were missing that we created them ..."
+  ### We missed them, so we craft them...
 features:
   - contentmd: |-
-      # We manage projects in Scrum

-      ## with Scrum by Vince
+      # We use Scrum by Vince for Agile Scrum project management

-      ### Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor in Ut enim ad minim veniam. cididunt.

       [More](scrum)
     image: /img/sbv-trello
   - contentmd: |-
-      # We have several tables for a client, project ... and spend our time to switch between them
+      # We use multiple boards per client, projects...

-      ## with Project by Vince
+      # and we save a lot of time by switching between them with Project by Vince

-      ### Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor in Ut enim ad minim veniam. cididunt.

       [View feature](project)
     image: /img/project-trello
   - contentmd: |-
       # We manage and move a lot of cards

-      # and from these generate a lot of

-      # documents (release notes, Excel…)
+      # and we need to create external documentation from them (Release notes, Excel Spreadsheet…)

-      ## with Booklet by Vince
+      # with Booklet by Vince

-      ### Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do   eiusmod tempor in Ut enim ad minim veniam. cididunt.

       [View feature](booklet)
     image: /img/bbv-trello
-more: '## We sometimes manage projects in Kanban'
+more: '## We sometimes manage projects in Kanban '
 moredescription: '### Coming soon'
 buttonLinkTop:
-  label: View your Trello boards
+  label: ' View your Trello boards'
   url: 'https://trello.com'
 buttonLinkBottom:
   label: null